scokobro/pandoc-abbreviations/README.md

 The study of *+ir* has been proved to be **+di** and, +afaik, is unlikely to lead to nirvana.
 ```

-and, when the document is processed, end up with:
+and, when the document is processed, for instance, like this;

+`pandoc test.md -t odt -o test.odt --filter=abbrevs.py`

+you end up with;

 >## Studying international relations
 >